-PEORIA, Arizona — Colorado Rockies right fielder Carlos Gonzalez insisted he left Friday night's spring training game against San Diego only as a precaution after experiencing pain in his surgically repaired left knee.
+SCOTTSDALE, Arizona — Colorado Rockies right fielder Carlos Gonzalez felt pain in his surgically repaired left knee and panicked.

 "I was really scared because all of the things I went through in the offseason," he said Sunday.
 "And then you start feeling weak again."

 The two-time All-Star.
 Gonzalez declared himself pain-free Sunday, two days after leaving early in a game against San Diego.
 He was and a little disappointed he wasn't in the starting lineup against Arizona and attributed the decision to head athletic trainer Keith Dugger.

 "I'm not going to go against him because it's spring training," Gonzalez said.
 "I'm going to do the same routine, getting ready for the game even though I'm not playing.
 But tomorrow, I'll probably be in there."

 Gonzalez has played in only 180 of a possible 324 games the past two seasons because of a sprained right middle finger, a tumor on his left index finger and a torn patella tendon that ended his season last August.

 "I checked with the doctor and he said, of course, there are going to be some days when I don't feel great," Gonzalez said.
 "It's normal."